 Mexican Food with Least Calories

-Mexican food is no doubt delicious beyond imagination but normally when we say Mexican food, we know it for being spicy, fully delectable, and flavorful.
+Mexican food is no doubt delicious beyond imagination but normally when we say Mexican, we know it for being spicy, fully delectable, and flavorful.
 It is definitely not known for being low in calories.

-Yes, now you can definitely eat a healthy, less-calorie Mexican food.
-Here’s
+Yes, now you can definitely eat healthy, and less-calorie Mexican food.
+Here’s a

 If you are headed to a Mexican restaurant in Hong Kong, one of the top low-calorie choices is tacos made with corn tortillas, grilled meat, and salsa.
 You can skip the rice and ask for vegetables on the side.

 Tortillas form the basis of a number of Mexican culinary favorites such as tacos, burritos, and fajitas.
 The calories in a tortilla depend on the size and the brand, but you can definitely see the difference in the calories.
 Corn tortillas will have fewer calories as compared to the flour tortillas.

 For instance, a 28-gram corn tortilla will contain approximately 60 calories as per research.
 A similar size flour tortilla will have around 100 calories.
 To enjoy a low-calorie entree at a Mexican restaurant, you can specifically ask the chef to get you a taco or fajita made with corn tortillas.

 Grilled proteins are typically some of the lowest-calorie foods you will get at a Mexican restaurant as long as they are paired with the side smart dishes.
 Choose grilled seafood, chicken, or steak with a side of black beans, grilled or sauteed vegetables.
 Again, you can skip the rice because these contain about 150 to 200-plus calories per serving.
 So, it is suggested to go with the grill.